 Department: Growth, Environment & Transport

-The Environment and Transport Cabinet Committee will discuss the final report on 17 January 2019.
+This was considered and endorsed at the Environment and Transport Cabinet Committee on 17 January 2019.

 Financial implications: Through the HWRC network, KCC accepted 38,000 tonnes of soil rubble and hardcore for disposal last year (17/18), which cost approximately £1.2m to haul and dispose.
 In addition, KCC also accepted nearly 2,000 tonnes of plasterboard which cost approximately £178,000 to haul and dispose.
 Based on current tonnages, charging customers to dispose of these non-household waste types, in-line with a number of other Local Authorities, could generate a gross income of £4m.
 After taking account of the operational costs for bulking, hauling and processing these materials which we already pay, along with additional resourcing costs (both staff and equipment) and infrastructure amends, this would leave a revenue contribution of £1m to the annual budget for the initial full year of operation.
 Continued investment in the HWRC and WTS network infrastructure is required to support waste growth, recycling advancements and legislative requirements.